Illner/BellaModifiedD4-AAAI24/README.md

 # :exclamation: Changes (AAAI-24)

-The directory contains the following modifications made for the purpose of the article.
+The directory contains the following modifications made for the purposes of the article.

 ### 1) Seed
 Reason: to randomise compilations <br>